 - College of Labor & Employment Lawyers, Fellow (2013)

-- Chambers USA, Leading Practitioner in Labor and Employment Law (2004-present)
+- Recognized by Chambers USA, America’s Leading Lawyers for Business, Alabama, Labor and Employment Law (2004-Present)

 - The Best Lawyers in America© for Employment Law: Management, Labor Law: Management, Litigation: Labor and Employment, and Workers’ Compensation Law: Employers (1994-present)